Pontifical Gregorian University: Gregorian and Biblical Press (1913–2023)

 The GBPress (Gregorian and Biblical Press) was founded, financed, and run by the Pontifical Gregorian University and the Pontifical Biblical Institute in Rome.
 Founded in 1913 and closed in 2023, it printed documents and published periodicals and monographs in most major theological subject areas.
-Very many of the dissertations accepted by the university were published there.
+Many of the dissertations accepted by the university were published there.

 Extraterritoriality

 According to Article 16 of the Lateran Treaty, a 1929 agreement between the Government of Italy and the Holy See, the Gregorian University enjoys a certain level of extraterritoriality.
 According to the treaty, Italy can never subject the university to "charges or to expropriation for reasons of public utility, save by previous agreement with the Holy See."
 The Gregorian is also exempt from all Italian tax and is included among those Roman buildings for which the Holy See has the right to deal "as it may deem fit, without obtaining the authorization or consent of the Italian governmental, provincial, or communal authority."